Elisabeth Röhl: Life and politics

-against the utterly unnatural occupation by coloured troops of German districts along the Rhine.
+against the utterly unnatural occupation by coloured troops of German districts along the Rhine."

 Unlike her sister, Elisabeth was not re-elected to what had now become the Reichstag at the next election, in June 1920.
-Between 1921 and her death she sat as a member of the Prussian Landtag (regional parliament).
-She died in Düsseldorf.
+She sat as a member of the Prussian Landtag (regional parliament) between 1921 and her sudden death in 1930.

 Family

 Elisabeth Röhl was twice married and had a son by her first marriage.
 She married secondly, in 1922, Emil Kirschmann who was a member of the national Reichstag between 1924 and 1933.

 Elisabeth's sister, Marie Juchacz, was devastated by Elisabeth's unexpected death.